 – Apply a thin layer of A&D ointment to the entire surgical site.

-– DO NOT use soaps, water, peroxide, Neosporin, or topical ointments with pain additives.
+– DO NOT use soaps, water, peroxide, Neosporin, or any other topical ointments.
 Follow the directions above for cleaning very closely as non-compliance can result in severe complications.

-- Exercise/Activity: Your pet MUST be indoors and confined to a kennel for the initial 7-14 days following surgery.
+6. Exercise/Activity: Your pet MUST be indoors and confined to a kennel for the initial 7-14 days following surgery.
 Use a kennel big enough to fit a litter box, food/water bowls and a bed for your cat.
 Usually after your first recheck a small room with little to no furniture may be used for confinement.
-It is imperative to limit your cats’ activities during recovery to reduce stress on sutures and prevent trauma/scarring of the surgical site.
-DO NOT allow your cat to jump or climb on furniture; remove furniture and items from the room where they will be confined as these actions may slow the healing process and cause further trauma to the surgical site.
-If there are multiple pets in the home keep them separate to prevent post-operative complication.
-NO, running, living outdoors, roughhousing, playing, jumping, or climbing – these activities compromise your pets’ surgical site and result in major post-operative complications.
+It is imperative to limit your cat’s activities during recovery to reduce stress on sutures and prevent trauma/scarring of the surgical site.
+DO NOT allow your cat to jump or climb on furniture.
+Remove furniture and items from the room where they will be confined as these actions may slow the healing process and cause further trauma to the surgical site.
+If there are multiple pets in the home keep them separated.
+NO running, going outdoors, roughhousing, playing, jumping, or climbing – these activities compromise your pet’s surgical site and result in major post-operative complications.
 Cats MUST be kept STRICTLY indoors for a minimum of 30 days.

-- Litter: Use a litter box that has a low dust, pelleted or paper litter.
+7. Litter: Use a litter box that has a low dust, pelleted or paper litter.
 Shredded newspaper is okay as well.
-DO NOT USE clay litters as it sticks/clumps around the surgical site leading to delayed healing and further trauma.
+DO NOT USE clay litters as it sticks and clumps around the surgical site leading to delayed healing and further trauma.

-- Feeding: Your pet may have an upset stomach the night of surgery as a side effect of the medications used.
-Offer ¼ of the normal amount they are fed.
+8. Feeding: Your pet may have an upset stomach the night of surgery as a side effect of the medications used.
+Offer ½ of the normal amount they are fed.
 If they do not want to eat do not force it.
-If they eat and vomit pull the food until tomorrow morning.
+If they eat and vomit pull the food until the next morning.
 If they eat and are able to hold down the food for an hour you may offer more in small increments throughout the night.
 Unless advised by the veterinary staff to feed a specific diet, it is best to offer the food your pet normally eats as to reduce the likely hood of an upset stomach due to a food change.

-- Rechecks: Your pets’ first recheck will be 7 days following surgery.
-At this time we will be able to make recommendations for continued care of the surgical site and activity restrictions.
-DO NOT remove your pets’ E-collar until advised by the veterinary staff that it is okay to discontinue its use.
-Dr. Lewis will be able to evaluate and make specific care/activity recommendations for your pet at the time of rechecks.
-If there is a discrepancy between the post op sheet and instructions you are given by the veterinary staff, please follow the instructions from the veterinary staff as they will have the most current recommendations for your pet.
+9. Rechecks: Your pet’s first recheck will be 7 days following surgery.
+At that time we will be able to make recommendations for continued care of the surgical site and activity restrictions.
+DO NOT remove your pet’s E-collar until advised by the veterinary staff that it is okay to discontinue its use.
+Dr. Lewis will evaluate and make specific care and activity recommendations for your pet at the time of rechecks.
+If there is a discrepancy between this post-op information and instructions you are given by the veterinary staff, please follow the instructions from the veterinary staff as they will have the most current, specific recommendations for your pet.